skip navigation

 For business travelers, the ability to manage complex requirements, such as voluntary and involuntary flight changes, ancillary add-ons and complex fare options, through a user-friendly display will be critical to building confidence in NDC and enabling informed purchasing decisions.

-From one of our first blogs (Display and going the last mile) on NDC to one of our latest blogs (Tipping the scale of NDC adoption), CWT has been passionate about the need for a redesigned display in order to truly realise the benefits of NDC.
+Through our blogs such as (Display and going the last mile) and (Tipping the scale of NDC adoption), CWT has been passionate about the need for a redesigned display in order to truly realise the benefits of NDC.
 We have been a leading voice in including the development of enhanced display interfaces as a key dependency of NDC enabled content, and partnering with various industry stakeholders to influence the prioritization and development of new display mechanisms.
 While these initiatives are still ongoing, we are pleased with the rise of importance and increased industry discussion on the topic.

 Get in touch to find out more